 Community makes RN the winner.
 Since RN has been there around for a while, obviously, there is more support and existing solutions in comparison to Flutter.

 React Native can have serious issues when you start growing.
 This is what happened with Reflectly in 2017.
 It was built using React Native.
 The app grew on iOS and the team wanted to take it to Android.
 React Native is cross-platform, right?

 The app was launched on Android.
 So, what happened?

 The user experience was poor.
 Missing scroll elements, shadows, sluggish interactions and whatnot.
 The team spent 6 months trying to build on iOS first and then fixing the app for Android.
 That doesn’t seem cross-platform right?

 From Hot re-loading to cross-platform consistency, the Reflectly team was impressed with Flutter and decided to take a chance.
-They decided to shift the 500K user from RN to Flutter.
+They decided to shift the 500K user from React Native to Flutter.
 It’s absolutely painless to set it up on both iOS and Android.

 The learning curve is little because Dart is closely related to other programming languages.
 I, personally, love the Hot Reloading in Flutter.
 Plus, the tooling is incredible.

 Then there is VSCode Integration which smoothens a lot of things for developers.
 Its performance is as good as native.
 No more dealing with weird compiler hacks/split codebases.
 On the Android front, it will be a breeze for you to install several images for the emulator and swap between them with the build tools.

 Flutter already has 73K stars in comparison to React Native’s 80K stars given its recent popularity.
 My hunch is it will quickly overtake React Native in the coming year or so.
 Hence, Flutter Mobile Development will be the way to go.